Places to Visit and things to do

 Prices - € 0675 238216

 LE MOULIN DE JEAN - CUVES: Perhaps our favourite restaurant.
 An old Water Mill in a great setting and depending on the season it is possible to eat indoors or out on the terrace.
 Michelin quality à la carte menu.
+Owned by French Chef Christophe Novelli.
 Prices - €€€/€€€€ 40 minutes drive 0233 483929

 LA MERE CHAMPLAIN - CANCALE: If visiting Mont St. Michel and the Brittany coast this is one of our favourite seafood restaurants over looking the bay.
 Great choice of Fresh oysters, mussels, crabs and lobster plus catch of the day.
 To get a table in the open terrace windows you will need to make a reservation.
 Very busy at weekends.
 Prices - €€€/€€€€ 1hr15mins drive 0299 896004